-12.4 STARTING THE FINAL PROJECT DRAWING
+12.5 STARTING THE FINAL PROJECT DRAWING

 Situation plan has been drawn considering the location of the area where the building is standing.
 The inlet cable to building was designated.
 Force projects of first floor and other floors were drawn.
-Conductor cross-sections were chosen as; 1.0 mm2 for light outlet, 2,5 mm2 for socket outlets, 2,5 mm2-4 mm2 for the linye outlets, at least 16 mm2 for column lines.
+Conductor cross-sections were chosen as; 1.0 mm2 for light outlet, 2,5 mm2 for socket outlets,2,5 mm2-4 mm2 for the linye outlets, at least 16 mm2 for column lines.
 Fuse currents that will be used in these lines were determined according to receiver currents.
 A linye has been shown for each air-conditioner.
 Dishwasher and oven in the kitchen have been fed with the same linye.
 Light 0,3 mm, socket and ground 0.4 mm thick, column lines 0.6 thick, writing and walls 0.2 mm thick were selected in the plan.
-Total 16 light outlets have been fed by two linve and 19 socket outlet have been fed by 9 line.
-The sockets in the kitchen were planned to put at least two meters away from sink and tap.
-The main table were planned to first floor entrance, distribution tables were planned to a suitable place in front of the inlet door.
+Total 16 light outlets have been fed by two linye and 19 socket outlet have been fed by 9 line.
+The sockets in the kitchen were planned to first floor entrance, distribution tables were planned to a suitable place in front of the inlet door.
 All the counters were installed into the main table.
 The grounding line has been done with 16 mm2 copper conductor and grounding has been done with 0,5 m2 copper board as stated in laws.